raycastillo3/SBA319-MongoDB-Database-App/README.md

 Create DELETE routes for data, as appropriate, using appropriate delete commands to remove data from the database.
 At least one data collection should allow for client deletion via a DELETE request.

 Include sensible indexes for any and all fields that are queried frequently.
 For fields that may have a high write-to-read ratio, you may forgo indexes for performance considerations.
 Make comments of this where applicable.

+Include sensible MongoDB data validation rules for at least one data collection.

+Populate your application's collections with sample data illustrating the use case of the collections.
+You must include at least five sample documents per collection.

+#### Side note:
+This backend is pulling data from an real application I am working